rampasek/rampasek.github.io/_pages/about.md

 ---

-I am a postdoctoral fellow investigating questions at the intersection of graph representation learning, graph signal processing, and geometric deep learning in the groups of [Guy Wolf (UdeM)](http://guywolf.org/) and [William L. Hamilton (McGill)](https://www.cs.mcgill.ca/~wlh/).
+Previously, I was a postdoctoral fellow in the group of [Guy Wolf (UdeM)](http://guywolf.org/), investigating questions at the intersection of graph representation learning, graph signal processing, and geometric deep learning.

 I completed my PhD at the University of Toronto in [Anna Goldenberg's group](http://goldenberglab.ca/"Goldenberg Lab"), where I developed latent-variable models for cancer treatment outcome prediction and drug perturbation effect modelling.

 In fall 2018 I interned in Google Accelerated Science team (Mountain View, CA), where I developed machine learning models for predicting drug effects on cell phenotype from the drug molecular structure.
-I used SMILES variational autoencoders, convolutional nets, graph neural nets.

 In 2016 I interned in Atomwise (San Francisco, CA), where I worked on 3D convolutional neural nets to predict small molecule binding to protein targets and for scoring of the 3D binding poses.